 Nicky Drew is the Pupil Support & Welfare Lead at Rush Common School.
-As SENCo she holds a teaching qualification and is a member of Rush Common Leadership Team.
+As SENDCo she holds a teaching qualification and is a member of Rush Common Leadership Team.
 Nicky has completed Specialist Training in Safeguarding and is also the Designated Safeguarding Lead.
-Nicky will begin studying for the National Award for Senco's in January 2024.
-The SENCo has completed training in behaviour management strategies including Team Teach.
+Nicky achieved the National Award for SEN Coordination in March 2025.
+The SENDCo has completed training in Autism, ADHD, Dyslexia and Dyspraxia, Emotional Regulation and behaviour management strategies including Team Teach.

 All staff have Generalist safeguarding training.
-The SENCo has delivered Inclusive Classrooms Part 1 and Part 2 to all teaching staff.
+The SENDCo has delivered Inclusive Classrooms Part 1 and Part 2 to all teaching staff.
 Some members of staff have completed basic awareness level training in Autistic Spectrum Difficulties, behaviour management and speech and language skills.